-Structural studies of PleD from Caulobacter crescentus show that this domain forms a five-stranded beta sheet surrounded by helices, similar to the catalytic core of adenylate cyclase [(PUBMED:15569936)].
+Structural studies of PleD from Caulobacter crescentus show that this domain forms a five-stranded beta sheet surrounded by helices, similar to the catalytic core of adenylate cyclase [ (PUBMED:15569936) ].

 Family alignment:

-GGDEF domains in 17318 proteins in SMART's nrdb database.
+There are 251213 GGDEF domains in 250015 proteins in SMART's nrdb database.

 Click on the following links for more information.